Una poltrona per due

 Approfondimenti

-(at around 1h 29 mins) Stephen Stucker, who played the crazy, wisecracking air traffic control [...]
+(at around 1h 29 mins) Stephen Stucker, who played the crazy, wisecracking air traffic control staff [...]
 D

 The exterior of the men's club is really the Curtis Institute of Music.
 D

-The number given to Dan Aykroyd (Louis Winthorpe III) in his mug shot, 74745058, is the same nu [...]
+The number given to Dan Aykroyd (Louis Winthorpe III) in his mug shot, 74745058, is the same number [...]
 D

 Ray Milland was the first choice for the role of Mortimer Duke.
 D